shivajiva101/sban/README.md

 Please note this is optional and without the setting the player accounts are unrestricted.

+#### sban.import_enabled

+Disables the import/export sections of code.

+	sban.import_enabled = false

+The default is true, this setting allows you to save memory by disabling the code and commands associated with importing & exporting data and should only be set to false once you have imported any ban sources.

 #### sban.cache.max

 Maximum cached name records.